danielmartinscabanas/simple_task/README.md

-# SimpleTask — Minimal Client-Side Checklist
+# SimpleTask: A Minimal Client-Side Checklist

 SimpleTask is a tiny, no-frills checklist you can open and use instantly.